Skip to Main Content

 Afternoon:

-This afternoon starts with an instructor led walk of the town's harbor before travelling to the Kingsbarn Distillery via East Newhall Farm for a fascinating insight into Scotland's whisky making heritage.
-We will also visit Darnley's Gin Cottage on the 18th Century farm before returning to our hotel.
+This afternoon starts with an instructor led short walk of the town's harbor before travelling to the Kingsbarn Distillery via East Newhall Farm for a fascinating insight into Scotland's whisky making heritage.
+Kingsbarn also houses Darnley's Gin Cottage on the 18th Century farm.
+We will then continue on to our hotel in Dundee.

 Dinner: